hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 ### (4) Managing Trading Rules

-The `Exchange` is also responsible for managing the trading rules of the trading pairs since the exchange itself enforces rules.
+The `Exchange`/`Derivative` is also responsible for managing the trading rules of the trading pairs since the exchange itself enforces rules.

 Below are the functions used to ensure that orders being placed meet the requirements and ensure that the trading rules are up to date.: